irynadiudiuk/Dev_Ops_Mentorship_Program/Firewall_Management/README.md

 1. About IP Tables;
 2. Concepts;
 3. Netfiler Framework;
-4. PTables and Connection Tracking;
+4. Iptables and Connection Tracking;
 5. Examples of iptables rules;
 6. Resources.